faiface/par-lang/docs/src/types/exists.md

 operations to perform on it.
 That makes it useless, but it's the simplest example of an exists type.

 The second one offers just one operation: dropping a value of that type.
-The second one gives us a pair: a value of the hidden type, plus a [choice](./choice.md) with just one operation: dropping a value of that type.
+It gives us a pair: a value of the hidden type, plus a [choice](./choice.md) with just one operation: dropping a value of that type.

 Let’s now see how existential types are used.